 Tidal Schuylkill River

-Bartram’s Garden is located on the banks of the Tidal Schuylkill River, which runs along the eastern edge of the site.
+Bartram’s Garden is located on the banks of the Tidal Schuylkill River, which runs along the eastern edge of the park.
 With a half-mile of riverfront, ecologically significant tidal wetlands, and an accessible public dock, this is a place where everyone can connect with the river.

 Upcoming Events